Latvia is a European crossroads point between the West

 which non-Latvian population working in state sector had to learn some

-Latvian, according to their status, e.g., directors and senior officials were
+Latvian, according to their status, e.g., directors and senior officials

 supposed to be able to communicate in Latvian, doctors had to be able to